PepikVaio/reMarkable_re-Planner/README.md

 ## Version history

+2026
+* made prematurely at the request of the client, I will continue to edit

 2025
 * adjusted numbering of PRO versions
 * version 1.0 can be for left-handed and right-handed users and also free under written conditions
+* Pro version 1.0 on etsy.com
 * I am working on implementing user settings

 2024